Survivors are still being pulled from the rubble more than 24 hours after Turkey earthquake - KESQ

 What’s happening in Syria?

 In neighboring Syria, a country already suffering the effects of civil war, the devastation is widespread.
-At least 1,509 were killed across government-controlled areas and opposition-controlled areas, with fears more remain buried within rubble.
+At least 1,782 were killed across government-controlled areas and opposition-controlled areas, officials said.

+The “White Helmets” group, officially known as the Syria Civil Defense, which operates in opposition-controlled areas, said Tuesday “the numbers are expected to rise significantly because hundreds of families are still under the rubble.”

 Much of northwestern Syria, which borders Turkey, is controlled by anti-government forces, and aid agencies warn of an acute humanitarian crisis that is likely to be felt for months to come.